 His dissertation project, The Decades of Disillusionment: India and the World 1960-1980, is a study of themes of heartbreak and disillusionment in modern Indian literature and cinema in Hindi and English.
 His work places Indian texts in dialogue with a wide range of transnational phenomena: from Allen Ginsberg’s global celebrity status to the evolution of the Maoist prison memoir, from the agrarian “Green Revolution” to the cinematic revolutions of French New Wave cinema and Latin American Third Cinema.

-Before Penn, Vikrant received a M.A in Development Studies from the Tata Institute of Social Sciences (India), and worked as a news reporter in Mumbai.
+Before moving to the US for graduate school, Vikrant received a M.A in Development Studies from the Tata Institute of Social Sciences (India), and worked as a news reporter in Mumbai.
 At Penn, Vikrant has been the co-ordinator of the Latitudes graduate working group (2016-17) and has served as funding librarian for the Graduate English Association (2017-18).
 He currently holds a Critical Speaking Fellowship from Penn's Communication Within the Curriculum (CWiC) program.